turkyden/react-darkreader/README.md

 };
 ```

-or you can created by the React Hook `useIcon`
+And you can customize your Switch Button UI with anything.

 ```tsx | pure
 import React, { useEffect, useState } from 'react';